Rebilly/api-definitions/README.md

 1. Execute one of the following commands to start a development server docs preview:
     - Core API docs: `npx @redocly/cli preview-docs core@latest`
     - All API docs: `npx @redocly/cli preview-docs all@latest`
 1. In a web browser, open the preview server URL that is displayed in the terminal.

-#### Build

-Run `npm run build` to bundle the definitions into a single file in the `dist` folder.

 #### Validate

 Run `npx @redocly/cli lint` to validate the definitions.